tomive01888/JavaScript-SquareEyes/README.md

 Key points to this task:
 - Handle increase and decrease of quantity in basket
 - Allow user to view basket and remove or reduce quantity
+- User can "purchase" taking them to a confirmation page

 #